andreasawenlof/pp1-final/README.md

 Niclas_5P_Lead
 And many more if i forgot someone.
 Thanks to my sister who is the artist and has giving me right to do this and use her material and resource.
-Thanks to my great mentor Rahul, that gave me great feedback and pointers so I could fix things very early.
+Thanks to my great mentor from CI, that gave me great feedback and pointers so I could fix things very early.
+Thanks to CI Academy for providing a great learning experience.
 Thanks to Jack Ryan on Amazon Prime for helping me with taking breaks.

+## Final Thoughts and Comments
+## GENERAL EXPERIENCE
+I probably ended up rebuilding the project 10-20 times not being happy.
+Started with different designs, single page, multi page, single page again.
+Colors no grayscale etc. The journey has been long but it has been very teachable and fun in the end.